Set Off and Carry Forward of Losses under Income Tax Act

 3. Carry Forward Loss to future years – INR 1,50,000 (5,00,000 – 1,00,000 – 2,50,000)

-It is important that the taxpayer files the Original ITR within the due date as per Section 139(1) to carry forward the loss to future years.
+The taxpayer must file the Original ITR within the due date as per Section 139(1) to carry forward the loss to future years.
 However, it is possible to carry forward loss under the head House Property to future years even if the taxpayer files a Belated ITR under Section 139(4).
-Below is the table with rules for carry forward and set off of losses against future incomes.
+Below is the table with rules for carrying forward and setting off of losses against future incomes.

 Rules to Carry Forward Losses and Set off Losses Against Income in Future Years